seanmerron/Retirement-Roadmap/README.md

 Remember to invest for at least 1 year for tax benefits and even though this is for early retirement, it's still a long term hold positon with small withdrawals at some point in the future before 60.

 You may not care for the markets or real estate and would rather just put extra money towards paying off the house early and be OK with the equity sitting there not making any money.
-Or, pay it off early to earn the interest loss back as a safe return and then sell.
+Or, pay it off early to earn the interest loss back as a safe return and then sell the house.
+Whatever floats your boat.

 Be an entrepreneur on the side!
 Starting a business can be a quick way to earn a high income to speed up early retirement.
 However, make sure to minimize startup costs and do something you're passionate about.